fabiod89/To-Do-List/README.md

 ### Executing program

-* Go to the link https://enigmatic-dawn-65343.herokuapp.com/
+* Go to the link https://enigmatic-dawn-65343.herokuapp.com/ (Node.JS not required)

 * OR